Poultry farmers lament high cost of maize – The Sun Nigeria

 From Okwe Obi, Abuja

-Poultry dealers under the aegis of the Poultry Association of Nigeria (PAN) have decried the high cost and scarcity of chicken feeds, especially maize.
+Poultry dealers under the aegis of Poultry Association of Nigeria (PAN), has decried the high cost and scarcity of chicken feeds, especially maize.

-PAN National President, Sunday Ezeobiora and Director General, Onallo Akpa, in a statement yesterday, warned that the situation could lead to a scarcity of eggs and birds, if not urgently addressed.
+PAN National President, Sunday Ezeobiora and Director General, Onallo Akpa, in a statement yesterday, warned that the situation could lead to scarcity eggs and birds, if not urgently addressed.

-“At the moment, the poultry industry in Nigeria is on the verge of total collapse if urgent intervention is not channelled to it without further delays.

-“We are aware that the Government have declared a State of Emergency on the Food Security situation of the country, but the situation of the Poultry industry calls for an urgent intervention to save the industry from total collapse.

 “Directing both the Nigeria Commodity Exchange (NCX) and the Central Bank of Nigeria (CBN) which manages the Strategic Maize Reserve Programme (SMRP) of the Central Bank of Nigeria (CBN) to FREE the allocations of 40,000 metric tons to the Poultry industry through the Poultry Association of Nigeria (PAN).